 While there are accuracy differences between implementations, the only way to consistently fool this technology would be to make a very accurate prosthetic.
 Or have an identical twin who wants to snoop around in your phone.

 Although it never made it to market, ZTE’s Project CSX (or Hawkeye) was an intriguing prospect, as it boasted some interesting biometric security and software technologies.
 The iris scanning technology was likely based on the company’s earlier Eyeprint ID, developed by EyeVerify, which featured in the company’s older Grand S3, Blade S6, and original Axon smartphone.

-Unlike Samsung’s infrared technology, Eyeprint ID used the phone’s high resolution front camera to scan the user’s eye, identifying blood vessel patterns that are unique to each individual.
-So the smart processing is done in software on a high quality picture.
+Unlike Samsung’s infrared technology, Eyeprint ID used the phone’s high-resolution front camera to scan the user’s eye, identifying blood vessel patterns that are unique to each individual.
 While that’s a great way save costs, it’s more prone to being fooled than modern infrared implementations.

 The most secure is …

 3D IR depth mapping is by far the most secure method of facial recognition technology currently on the market.
 Unlike basic camera-based solutions, 3D IR technologies can’t be fooled by photographs and are faster and more reliable than ideas like iris scanning.
 Any IR implementation is better than a regular camera unlock, which we wouldn’t recommend using if you’re after tight security.